XiangyuDongAI/dongxiangyu.github.io/_pages/about.md

 **News**

-- 06/2024: I obtained my Master's degree from Zhejiang University of Technology.
+- 06/2024: I obtained my Master's degree from Zhejiang University of Technology!
+- 09/2024: One paper was accepted to Chinese Journal of Sensors and Actuators about visual SLAM!
-- 05/2024: I joined Professor Xiaoguang Ma's laboratory.
+- 05/2024: I joined Professor Xiaoguang Ma's laboratory!
+- 03/2024: One paper was accepted to IEEE DDCLS 2024 about visual SLAM!
+- 05/2023: I gave an oral presentation on visual SLAM at IEEE DDCLS 2023!

 **Publications**